JulianR0/monstermod-redo/README.md

 `linux addons/monstermod/monster_mm_i386.so`

 Additional configuration files are included in the release files, each explaining it's usage and installation instructions.

+Extra MonsterMod features can be unlocked with additional AMX Mod X plugins which are located in the `extra` folder.
+All these plugins are optional, and only required based on your use-case.

 ## Build Instructions